FUNDING OUR FUTURE: AMP

 3. What if I’ve got a great idea but I’m not a non-profit arts organization?

 We encourage you to partner with a local non-profit arts organization.
-Contact us if you need help with this.
+Contact us if you need help creating a partnership.

 4. What kinds of projects are eligible?

-- Creative arts projects that can get at least half the resources they need from other sources, and need AMP support to become reality or
+Creative arts projects that can get at least half the resources they need from other sources, and need AMP support to become reality.

-- Creative arts projects that need the support of their Local Arts Agency in order to be successful securing funding from other sources.
+Creative arts projects that need the support of the Local Arts Agency to secure funding from other sources.

 5. How much can you apply for?